-Meet the Maker: Agapi Sbokou & Costantza Sbokou, Owners of Cretan Malia Park, Crete
+Meet Agapi and Costantza Sbokou, Owners of Cretan Malia Park, Crete

 Agapi and Costantza Sbokou the two sisters behind Cretan Malia Park in Crete were born with the hospitality bug.
 Passionate, ambitious, and fearless, we ask them about the story behind the hotel, their favourite locations, and their organic recipe for success.